System paradoxes

 P8 - Scaling ventures create jobs; policy ignores them

 More than 10 million young Africans enter the labour market every year against approximately 3 million new formal wage jobs, per the World Bank's Africa overview.
-Endeavor Kenya's Mapping the Kenyan Entrepreneurship Network found that 15 percent of tech-enabled companies - the high-growth cohort - account for 80 percent of all new jobs created annually in the sector.
+Endeavor’S Kenya's March 2026 mapping of the Kenyan entrepreneurship network found that 15 percent of tech-enabled companies - the high-growth cohort - account for 80 percent of all new jobs created annually in the sector.
 Scaling ventures are the most reliable mechanism available for generating the employment that demographic trends demand.
 Few multilateral or national employment programmes direct resources specifically at scale-ups.
-The most effective instrument for the most urgent challenge is systematically underused.
+The most effective instrument for the most urgent challenge is systematically underused - because the institutional capability to identify, support, and measure outcomes for high-growth firms specifically (as distinct from SMEs in aggregate) is largely absent from the institutions designing employment programmes.
+Substantive treatment of the demographic stakes and the high-growth firm employment architecture sits in Socio-Economic Realities and Founders and Leadership Teams.

 P13 - Africa has the most to gain from compute-intensive technologies but the least access to them

-African innovators face approximately 7 million GPU hours of unmet compute demand over the next three years, and only 5 percent have reliable access to advanced compute, per the World Economic Forum.
+African innovators face approximately 7 million GPU hours of unmet compute demand over the next three years, per the World Economic Forum.
+Only 5 percent of African AI talent has reliable compute access, per UNDP analysis of the 11,000 data scientists tracked by Zindi.
 Africa holds approximately 0.6 percent of global data centre capacity, per the Africa Data Centres Association.
 Without the infrastructure to build compute-intensive products, African founders participate in those markets as consumers of tools built elsewhere rather than as builders of tools designed for African markets.
-The window for changing this is open now and will not stay open indefinitely.
+This is the Capability Trap operating at the AI infrastructure layer: the political-economy architecture for converting commitment announcements into deployed compute capacity is precisely what does not exist - which is why the gap between the $60 billion Kigali commitment and any disbursement logic, treated substantively in Who Captures Value, persists.
+The window for changing this is open now andwill not stay open indefinitely.
+Substantive treatment of the AI infrastructure architecture and the value-capture trajectory sits in What AI Changes, Who Captures Value, and Ecosystem AI.

 Paradoxes generated by the Misaligned Incentive Engine